AngelFelizR/ISL-Practice/README.md

     coeffients</a>
   - <a href="#accuracy-of-the-model" id="toc-accuracy-of-the-model"><span
     class="toc-section-number">2.3</span> Accuracy of the Model</a>
-  - <a
-    href="#why-fitting-a-simple-linear-model-for-each-predictor-isnt-satisfactory"
-    id="toc-why-fitting-a-simple-linear-model-for-each-predictor-isnt-satisfactory"><span
-    class="toc-section-number">2.4</span> Why fitting a simple linear model for each predictor isn’t satisfactory?</a>
-  - <a href="#questions-to-solve" id="toc-questions-to-solve"><span
+  - <a href="#insights-to-extract" id="toc-insights-to-extract"><span
-    class="toc-section-number">2.5</span> Questions to solve</a>
+    class="toc-section-number">2.4</span> Insights to extract</a>

 # Basic concepts

 ## Reducible and irreducible error

-When we are analyzing data are trying to find the function that based on some Predictors and some random noise could describe the Response variable.
+The goal when we are analyzing data is to find a function that based on some Predictors and some random noise could explain the Response variable.

 $$